concur1/pl_compare/README.md

 │ 12345678   ┆ status   ┆ in base only    │
 │ 1234567810 ┆ status   ┆ in compare only │
 └────────────┴──────────┴─────────────────┘
-If you find your self writing various SQL/Dataframe operations to try and quanitfy and understand the differences between two tables then this tool can help you.
 >>>
 ```

 Value differences summary and details